 How to Grow Olive Trees

-Most olive trees take about 3 years to come into maturity and begin to set noticeable amounts of fruit.
+Most olive trees take about three years to come into maturity and begin to set noticeable amounts of fruit.
 To increase fruit set, it is recommended that you plant more than one cultivar close together.

 Olive trees like to be planted in well drained soil in a sunny area of the landscape.
 The olive tree is an evergreen that flourishes in hot dry areas, and as such, will not do well in wet winter soil.